oracle-livelabs/database/db-23cfree-fundamentals/setup-environment/setup-environment.md

 ## Introduction

+Before we can begin creating tables and JSON Duality Views, we must first start our ORDS server and update our user's password.
+The first 2 tasks of this lab walk you through the necessary steps to accomplish those steps.
+This lab assumes that you have already installed the Oracle Database 23c Free Developer Release and configured and installed ORDS on a pluggable database.

-Now that your database has been configured with ORDS, you will need to setup the tables and views off of which we can use ORDS.
+After your database has been configured with ORDS, you will need to setup the tables and views off of which we can use ORDS and the duality views.

 In this workshop, we will be using a set of tables used to store data on F1 racing teams, drivers, and race results.
 We will then create JSON Duality Views on top of these tables to reference them as JSON documents.
 Then we will use AutoREST to enable our duality views to be used with REST calls.

 Estimated Time: 5 minutes